+Recall that previous Anomaly Detection methods, e.g., \cite{zheng2018robust,miller2019not,raghuram2020detecting, feinman2017detecting,lee2018simple}, detect anomalies based on internal layer DNN features.
+They model the null distribution for these features using Gaussian mixture models, kernel density estimation or $K$-nearest neighbors ($K$NN), respectively .
+As we discussed above, the AC-GAN model can also capture the conditional distribution of the internal layer features.
+Consider an $L$-layer DNN $h$ (e.g., of the ResNet type).
+For a test image $x$ with predicted class $\hat{c}=h_L(x)$, we first extract a feature vector from the $k^{\rm th}$ DNN layer, $h_k(x)$, which is modeled by an AC-GAN.
+Then the detection statistics discussed in \eqref{S_R-def} - \eqref{S_g-def} can be used just by replacing $x=h_0(x)$ by $h_k(x)$.
+In Table \ref{table:AD}, we report the anomaly detection performance of our discriminator based GANs based detector using the features from the output of the first convolutional layer (D-AD-L1).
+We can see that the detection pAUC-0.2 value is comparable to, but not quite as good as, our best-performing version.

-The AC-GAN framework can model the distribution of clean images (inputs to the DNN) or of internal layer features (Section \ref{sec:internal}).
-It is useful to visualize these layers, in order to help understand how effective a given layer is for discriminating between attack and clean images.
-At test time, when an image or internal layer feature is fed into the Discriminator, we just extract the penultimate layer's output of the discriminator, and visualize the outputs using t-SNE \cite{van2008visualizing}, which is a t-distributed stochastic neighbor embedding method used for nonlinear dimension reduction.
-The visualization results are shown in Figure \ref{fig:viz}.
-Consider in particular images perturbed from class '0' to class '1' (orange triangle points).
-In the input layer, clean 0, clean 1, and attack 0 are well-separated from each other.
-In internal layer 1, attacked class 0 images still follow the clean '0' distribution (and hence are discriminable from clean `1'); the internal layer 2 features, for attacked images, fall in between clean '0' and clean '1'; the penultimate layer DNN features are very close to some clean '1' samples, which is indicative that these features cannot reliably discriminate between clean and attacked images.
+The AC-GAN framework also gives a way of visualizing the DNN's \gk{internal} features.
+At test time, when an image or internal layer feature-vector is fed into the Discriminator \gk{(depending on which layer the AC-GAN was trained on)}, we extract the Discriminator's penultimate-layer activations and visualize them using Principal Component Analysis (PCA).
+The visualization results are shown in second row of Figure \ref{fig:viz}.
+Consider in particular images perturbed from class `cat' to class `dog' (orange triangle points, attacked `cat').
+In the input layer, clean `cat' and attacked `cat' are well-separated from clean `dog'.
+In the first convolutional layer, attacked `cat' images still follow the clean `cat' distribution (and hence are discriminable from clean `dog'); for the $11^{\rm th}$ convolutional layer features, attacked images fall in between clean `cat' and clean `dog' \gk{(hence, just based on this low-dimensional representation, it is possible that they could be assigned to either class)}.
+Finally, the penultimate layer DNN \gk{(not Disriminator)} features (a4) for some attacked 'dog' images, are very close to some clean 'dog' samples, which is indicative that these features, even with a powerful distribution model, cannot reliably discriminate between clean and attacked images.